 Reverend Kyndall Rae Rothaus is a spiritual guide, preacher, poet, and feminist theologian.
 She often works with people on the margins of the church, and she is particularly interested in religious trauma, feminist spirituality, mystical traditions, and the intersection of systemic oppression and soul work.

 Kyndall brings a deep reverence for the individual to her work.
 She is moved by people’s stories and trusts their experience.
 Her practice as a spiritual director is intuitive, creative, and trauma-informed.

-Kyndall is completing her spiritual direction certification through The Haden Institute, which specializes in the Jungian Mystical tradition.
+Kyndall completed her spiritual direction certification through The Haden Institute, which specializes in the Jungian Mystical tradition.
 She has a Masters of Divinity from Baylor University and a Bachelor’s Degree in Theology from Southern Nazarene University.
 She has spent ten years as minister, first as a chaplain to college students, then as Senior Pastor of churches in San Antonio and Waco.
 She was ordained in 2011.